smolegz/tp/docs/DeveloperGuide.md

 }
 ```

 `CommandBox#handleArrowKey()` is called when a `KeyEvent` is detected by JavaFX event listener.
-With reference to the code snippet below, the function consists of three conditional statements that check: (i) if `InputHistory` is empty; (ii) if the key pressed is an Up key; or (iii) if key pressed is a Down key.
+With reference to the code snippet below, the function checks if `InputHistory` is empty.
+If the history is empty, it performs nothing.
+Else, it checks if whether the key pressed is an Up key, or a Down key.
+The code snippet below shows the implementation of `CommandBox#handleArrowKey()`:

-When `CommandBox#setTextField()` is called, it requests for the command from `InputHistory#getCommand()` that is pointed by the pointer, and sets the text field of `CommandBox`.

 ```Java
 private void handleArrowKey(KeyEvent event) {